sourcegraph/about/blogposts/2021/postgres-version-update.md

 description: "As of Sourcegraph 3.27, we're updating the minimum supported version of Postgres from 9.6 to 12."
 ---

-As of Sourcegraph 3.27, we're updating the minimum supported version of Postgres from 9.6 to 12.
+As of Sourcegraph 3.27 (releasing on April 20, 2021), we're updating the minimum supported version of Postgres from 9.6 to 12.

 **If you are using the Sourcegraph maintained Docker images**: Your instance is already using an appropriate Postgres version and no action is needed on your part.